bestselfcoaching

 Turn Your Vision into Reality – Building a Foundation

 What obstacles have you experienced in the past?
-Moving past obstacles can involve taking a new path, looking at your challenges through the lens of your strengths, shedding self-limiting beliefs and developing a more flexible mind-set.
+Moving past obstacles can involve taking a new path, looking at your challenges through the lens of your strengths, shedding self-limiting beliefs, and developing a more flexible mindset.

 What resources and supports do you have to help you move forward?
 Do you have a friend or a family member you can share your goals with?
 Have you thought of hiring a coach or a trainer to hold you accountable and guide you through any bumps in the road?